An Org Psych Professor’s Guide to Leading Remote Teams During the Pandemic

 Today’s employees desire autonomy and empowerment.
 The organizational literature has provided consistent evidence of the positive effects of empowerment on engagement, organizational commitment, extra-role or citizenship behavior, and team performance.
 But for employees and teams to be empowered successfully, leaders must ensure that these parties are psychologically ready, willing and able by sharing information, providing increased freedom and authority in decision-making, and giving feedback and organizational support.
 Employees need to understand the parameters under which they are allowed to make decisions around their jobs and when they need to consult and coordinate with peers and supervisors.

-Research by Keller et al. (2020) early during the pandemic has shown that high performing employees have access to four factors that support in their effectiveness while working from home: (a) support from the organization in terms of additional equipment, training, and guidance; (b) support from coworkers for exchanging challenges, advice, and assistance; (c) daily planning to help with time management and focus; and (d) taking appropriate time to relax and recharge.
+Research by Keller et al. (2020) early during the pandemic has shown that high performing virtual teams have access to four factors that support in their effectiveness while working from home: (a) support from the organization in terms of additional equipment, training, and guidance; (b) support from coworkers for exchanging challenges, advice, and assistance; (c) daily planning to help with time management and focus; and (d) taking appropriate time to relax and recharge.

 The INSPIRE engagement model has strong underpinnings in research, theory, and practice and provides an evidence-based guide for leaders to enhance employee engagement and performance.
-The COVID-19 pandemic and the shift toward virtual work pose several new questions on how employees, leaders, and organizations as a whole can navigate this ever-changing landscape of work effectively.
+The COVID-19 pandemic and the shift toward virtual work and remote team management pose several new questions on how employees, leaders, and organizations as a whole can navigate this ever-changing landscape of work effectively.
 These provide ample opportunities for I-O researchers and practitioners to conduct novel research, develop and test diverse approaches, and share best practices for engaging employees in a virtual or hybrid world.

 Ideas, questions, or comments?
 Dr. Lopez can be reached at firstname.lastname@example.org.